No más bebés: Professors

-Professor Elena Gutierrez: An Associate Professor of Latin American and Latino Studies Program and Gender Studies & Women's Studies Program at the University of Illinois at Chicago.
+Professor Elena Gutierrez: An associate professor of Latin American and Latino Studies Program and Gender Studies & Women's Studies Program at the University of Illinois at Chicago.
 In the film, she discussed the message of the infamous book, The Population Bomb by Stanford University Professor Paul R. Ehrlich.
-She describes the book as a call to having so many births.
+She describes the book as a call to stop having so many births.